liamstevens111/terraform-elixir-repo/README.md

-<<<<<<< HEAD
 # terraform-elixir-repo

-Example repository to use with Terraform infrastructure to deploy the application to `ECR` for use with ECS, and to test connections to AWS S3, RDS, and Elasticache
 =======
 [![Build Status](CI_BADGE_URL goes here)](REPO_URL goes here)

 ## Introduction

-> *App introduction goes here ...*
+Example repository to use with Terraform infrastructure to deploy the application to `ECR` for use with ECS, and to test connections to AWS S3, RDS, and Elasticache

 ## Project Setup